artempilkevych-collab/Eurovision-SQL-Analysis/README.md

 10. Countries above overall average
 11. Before vs After 2000 comparison
 12. Performer rankings by year
+13. How did each country's points change compared to their previous appearance?
+14. For each performance, compare with the next appearance of the same country
 ## Skills Demonstrated

 * Aggregations